microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 - System Messages are used in the application configuration to direct the LLM on how it should behave.
 This is where you exert control over the behavior of the language models used in the application.
 - Tools are application method invocations (or functions) that are invoked optionally with input data and the actions are used to query databases or remote APIs to create, update or fetch data that can be used by the LLM to perform tasks or respond to queries from the user.

-In this challenge, you will be asked to configure the system message and tools used by each assistant to peform the tasks.
+In this challenge, you will be asked to configure the system message and tools used by each assistant to perform the tasks.

 #### Configuring Your Virtual Assistants